 If chosen for an open position, the employee should notify the current supervisor of the transfer.
 A date of transfer will be agreed upon by the managers of the affected areas and the employee.
 Generally, employees in non-exempt jobs should anticipate at least two weeks formal notice and employees in exempt jobs should anticipate at least four weeks.
 In all instances, adequate notice of transfer must be given to avoid the risk of disrupting the workflow in the employee’s current area.

-All accrued but unused sick and vacation balances, along with personal days, must be transferred by the employee’s current manager to the new department.
+All accrued but unused sick and vacation balances, must be transferred by the employee’s current manager to the new department.
 Each employee is encouraged to confirm the accrual balances with his/her current supervisor before the effective transfer date.

 Orientation Period for Transferred Employees